scrapy/flake8-scrapy/docs/rules/scp26.rst

 Why is this bad?
 ================

-When you specify a requirements file using the :ref:`scrapy-requirements-file` option, but your ``scrapinghub.yml`` points to a different requirements file, this creates an inconsistency between the requirements file that flake8-scrapy checks and the one that you deploy to Scrapy Cloud.
+When you specify a requirements file using the :ref:`requirements-file` option, but your ``scrapinghub.yml`` points to a different requirements file, this creates an inconsistency between the requirements file that scrapy-lint checks and the one that you deploy to Scrapy Cloud.

 Example
 =======

-With ``--scrapy-requirements-file=requirements-dev.txt``:
+With :ref:`requirements-file` seto to ``requirements-dev.txt``:

 .. code-block:: yaml